Interested in becoming a gestational surrogate in Oregon?

-Begin by exploring our website to learn how our complete surrogacy program works – including the financial aspects, the medical aspects, and the basic requirements.
-You can always contact us or call, and we’ll be happy to answer your questions about Oregon surrogacy.
+Begin by exploring our website to learn how our complete surrogacy program works — including the financial aspects, the medical process, and the basic requirements.
+You can always contact us or call, and we’ll be happy to answer your questions.

-Every gestational surrogate is consulted in-depth about the intended parents she would most like to help: those living locally or overseas, single or married, families that already have a child, among other preferences.
-So, every match is a true partnership.
+For our surrogates in Oregon, there is no waiting to be matched.
+Every surrogate is consulted in-depth about the intended parents she would most like to help: those living locally or overseas, single or married, families that already have a child, among other preferences.
+Every match will be a mutual decision and a true partnership.

-A gestational surrogate* carries a child conceived through in-vitro fertilization (IVF) using the egg of the intended mother or an egg donor.
-The gestational surrogate is not genetically related to the child.
+A gestational surrogate carries a child conceived through in-vitro fertilization (IVF) using an egg from the intended mother or an egg donor.
+The gestational surrogate, therefore, will not be genetically related to the child.

-Basic requirements for becoming a gestational surrogate in Oregon – you must be:
+Basic requirements for becoming a gestational surrogate in Oregon:

 We understand there are many factors in the decision to become a surrogate, and one of them may be financial.
 The amount of any payments or ancillary expenses is based on multiple factors.
-For details, please review Fees and Expenses for Gestational Surrogates or contact us with your questions.
+For details, please review Compensation for Gestational Surrogates or contact us with your questions.

-If you’re thinking about becoming a surrogate mother, you are most likely a sincere, caring and generous person who loves having your own family.
+If you’re thinking about becoming a surrogate, you are most likely a sincere, caring and generous person who loves having your own family.
 You know that raising children is one of the deepest joys in life.
 A willingness to help others experience the joy of parenthood is extraordinary.
 That shared joy is the inspiration behind ARTparenting’s work to help families grow.
-Read what others have said about us.

 Helping others to build a family is one of the most meaningful gifts anyone can offer.
 We are grateful for your interest.

 If you would like to find out more about surrogacy in Oregon, we would love to hear from you.
-Please fill out our short Surrogate Inquiry Form.
+Please fill out our short Surrogate’s Inquiry Form.

 or call 301-217-0074.